Knowledge Hub

 Clear writing, careful questions and simple explanations reduce project risk.
 In enterprise work, communication is part of delivery, not a separate soft extra.

 Create small examples: a process map, a requirement note, a test scenario, a dashboard or a simple automation.
-Evidence makes your learning visible.
+Evidence makes learning progress visible.

-A portfolio should show how you think.
-Include the problem, your approach, the output and what decision or business outcome the work supports.
+A portfolio should show a candidate's reasoning.
+Include the problem, the chosen approach, the output and what decision or business outcome the work supports.

 Why small projects are better than huge ones